May 27, 2026

 Blogger image storage limit explained

-However, confusion still exists because Blogger operates inside the broader Google ecosystem, which also includes Gmail, Google Drive, and Google Photos.
+However, because Blogger operates entirely inside the broader Google ecosystem, it shares resources with your personal tools like Gmail, Google Drive, and Google Photos.

 Do Blogger images count toward your Google storage limit?

-For a broader technical overview, see The complete Blogger image guide.
+For a broader technical overview of how graphics behave on the platform, read the complete Blogger image guide.

 The old 2048px storage rule is outdated

-Older Blogger tutorials often mention a 2048×2048 pixel limit for free image storage.
+Older Blogger tutorials often mention a classic "2048×2048 pixel limit" for free image storage.

-That advice comes from the old Google+ Photos and Picasa era.
+That advice comes from the old Google+ Photos and Picasa web album era when Google allowed unlimited uploads below specific physical boundaries.

-Google has since rebuilt much of its image infrastructure.
+Those free legacy tiers no longer exist.
+Google has completely rebuilt its image infrastructure.

 How Blogger stores uploaded images